Georgia Street Artist's Rendering

 - Location.
 One fourth of the NFL’s franchises are within 400 miles of Lucas Oil Stadium.
 Five interstates and five state highways ensure the easy flow of traffic.

 - The new $1.1 billion Indianapolis International Airport can handle the air traffic with ease, and is just a 15-minute drive from downtown, the stadium and surrounding hotels.

-Along with the prestige of hosting the Super Bowl the city expects to reap considerable financial rewards as well.
-“The benefits of hosting a Super Bowl begin with the direct economic activity generated by the game itself--spending by visitors,” says Mark Miles, president and CEO of the Central Indiana Corporate Partnership.
+Along with the prestige of hosting the Super Bowl the city reaped considerable financial rewards as well.
+“The benefits of hosting a Super Bowl begin with the direct economic activity generated by the game itself--spending by visitors,” said Mark Miles, former president and CEO of the Central Indiana Corporate Partnership.
 “Over the last 10 years, direct spending has only dipped below $120 million once, and has often topped $140 million.
 Miami saw $195 million in direct impact from its 2007 Super Bowl.”